 |Conflict Resolution||Financial Management||Sexual Expectations|

 |Spiritual Beliefs and Practices||Family of Origin|

 Marriage counseling is also available.
 The enrich inventory may be used to help the couple discover areas of strength and areas of growth.
-At least one person must be currently enrolled as a full time student.
+At least one person must be currently enrolled as a student.

 The Counseling and Testing Center offers group opportunities that are created around commonly presented concerns in the student population.
 Groups provide a common space for students to safely express and explore issues, and learn self-care skills while supporting each other’s growth.

 Please contact the CTC at 503-493-6545 if you are interested in participating in a group and/or would like to suggest a group topic for a future group.